forecast-research/interface/README.md

 3. Enter your mTurk credentials (Id + secret).
 Save this for later.

 4. Choose an admin password for the interface.
+Note that the default username is 'admin'.

 5. Press "Deploy app".